opencrvs/opencrvs-core/packages/resources/README.md

 ## Facilities

 This feature, imports and converts civil registration offices and health facilities into [FHIR Location](https://www.hl7.org/fhir/location.html) objects.
+Each facility must have a unique id.

 [This FHIR standard is followed.](https://github.com/jembi/opencrvs-fhir-templates/blob/master/offices/offices-resource.jsonc)